egorantipov/tt_hf/README.md

 # tt+HF analysis macros
 This repository contains some useful mactor for the tt+HF OSU analysis.
+Macros to be run at lxplus.

 ## Prepare a histfile
 To prepare a root file with histograms run: